 Over the holiday weekend law enforcement officers did more than just respond to emergency calls.
 They were also on the lookout for drivers participating in illegal behavior.
 As a result, they caught and stopped many motorists doing things they were not supposed to be doing.
 More specifically they:

 - Issued tickets to approximately 300 people who were not wearing seat belts.

 - Cited almost 2,600 drivers for engaging in hazardous moving violations such as using a cell phone while driving or tailgating.

 Though the severity of the injuries suffered by the 88 who were hurt in traffic accidents is not clear, it is possible that some of those people were seriously hurt.
 Those serious injuries could result in a long period of recovery and possibly even permanent disability.
 In addition to being physically and emotionally difficult to deal with, these situations can become expensive as well.
 Covering such expenses can be hard to do particularly when one is too hurt to work.

 If the negligence of another person is to blame for the injury inducing accident occurring, it is possible that a personal injury lawsuit could be filed against the responsible parties.
+An injury lawyer can help to review the legal options that may be available in your specific instance.
 Anything recovered in a successful lawsuit could help to cover related costs.